decentraland/adr/docs/ADR-29-refactor-hud-controller.md

 ## Benefit

 - Make Kernel smaller and simpler
-- Have a way to extent different implementations of the HUD's for each platform
+- Have a way to extend different implementations of the HUD's for each platform

 ## Participants